Clovis Cornillac: Cinema is special, it's not better or worse than platforms or TV, it's cinema!

 C.C.: Oh, I don't know.

-That's not necessarily the point of the movie actually.
+That's not necessarily the point of the film.

 C.C.: Yeah, no, I don't think so.
-I think that yes, there is one thing in my opinion, for the ecological climate transition, it is a personal awareness.
-So that's part of, I think this film is just part of something generous, not at all divisive, not at all aggressive, not at all...
-But where maybe, you know, two weeks after, a month after having had the film or whatever, well there are little things that come up and you say...
+I think that yes, there is one thing in my opinion, for the ecological climate transition, and that's personal awareness.
+So that's part of it, I think this film is just part of something generous, not at all divisive, not at all aggressive, not at all...
+But where maybe bah, you know, two weeks after, a month after having had the film or all that, bah there are little things that come up and where you say...
 In the end, it's pretty sweet.

-That's it, for me, it's a feel good movie.
+That's why, for me, it's a feel good movie.

-C.C.: Oh yeah, it's a real feel good movie, but it has themes and you go : "Well yes, maybe, it will go a little way".
+C.C.: Oh yeah, it's a real feel good movie, but it's thematic, and you go, "Well, maybe it'll go a little way", that's it.
 And so much the better.

-I was impressed by the acting of the kids who are very young and who are superb!
-How did you work with them ?
+I was impressed by the acting of the kids, who are very young and superb!
+How did you work with them?

-C.C. : They are really good !
-Well, already, Stéphane, the director, was really...
+C.C.: They're really good!
+Well, first of all, Stéphane, the director, was really...
 He didn't let them down, very gently, but he never let them down.
-And I tried to be the relay too, not to let them go and to...
-I didn't want to know them before.
-I told Stephane, "I don't want to meet them before."
-We're going to do it in order in the film and we're going to set up something that's going to happen as the days of shooting go by.
-And it worked quite well actually.
+And I tried to be the relay too, not to drop them and...
+I didn't want to get to know them beforehand.
+I told Stéphane, "I don't want to meet them first."
+We're going to do things in order in the film, and we're going to set up something that's going to happen as the days go by.
+And it worked quite well, actually.

-So the relationship was really built as you went along?
+So the relationship really developed as you went along?

 C.C.: Yes, I wanted to control it.
-I knew that I had scenes with one, with the other and everything, and that once you had...
-That one knew you a little bit better than, you had him...
-So he was very happy, so it spread the word among the group.
+I knew I had scenes with one, with the other and everything, and that once you'd...
+That one knew you a little better than, you know, you knew him...
+So he was super happy, so it spread the word among the group.
 And you know, that's how a teacher actually...
-You see, you say "ah no but I like him."
-"Yeah, but wait, he's still something."
+You know, you say, "Oh no, but I like him.
+"Yeah, but wait a minute, he's still something."
 "Yeah, but he's" And in fact, there's this...
-There you go, I liked that idea.
+Well, I liked that idea.

-Les Têtes GivréesLes Têtes GivréesLes Têtes GivréesLes Têtes Givrées Les Têtes givrées : the sweet environmental comedy with Clovis Cornillac and Claudia Tagbo
+Les Têtes GivréesLes Têtes GivréesLes Têtes GivréesLes Têtes Givrées Les Têtes givrées: the gentle environmental comedy with Clovis Cornillac and Claudia Tagbo

-Les Têtes Givrées, a dramatic comedy by Stéphane Cazes with Clovis Cornillac and Claudia Tagbo, will be released this Wednesday, February 8, 2023.
-This feel good movie, in addition to immersing us in sumptuous scenery, deals, with gentleness and sincerity, with important subjects such as education and global warming.
+Stéphane Cazes' comedy-drama Les Têtes Givrées, starring Clovis Cornillac and Claudia Tagbo, will be released this Wednesday, February 8, 2023.
+In addition to immersing us in sumptuous settings, this feel-good movie deals gently and sincerely with key issues such as education and global warming.
 [Read more]

 Practical information